Nirahua Hindustani: Plot

 On reaching the village, Sona becomes point of attraction for all the people due to her western style of dress only to bring shame to Nirahu's family.
 Other than Nirahu's father, everyone welcomes the new bride without knowing the truth.
 Sona and her friends spend their first few days at Nirahu's village.
 The friends become disgusted and leave for Mumbai, leaving Sona alone to tackle her issues.
 Frustrated Sona mistreats Nirahu's family, angering his father every day.
 One day he is angered when the villagers complain about Sona's manner of dress, which according to village culture is inappropriate.
 Furious with these remarks he reaches home only to see his daughter and elder daughter-in-law dressed in Sona's clothes.
-Angered, he burns all the clothing, igniting an argument with Nirahu who in turn supports Sona.
+Angered, he burns all the clothing, igniting an argument with Nirahua who in turn supports Sona.
 After all this incident, Sona asks her mother-in-law to help her get dressed in a saree, to which she readily agrees.
-Slowly, Sona warms to Nirahu because of his good behavior, and assimilates Bhojpuiri culture over next few weeks.
+Slowly, Sona warms to Nirahua because of his good behavior, and assimilates Bhojpuiri culture over next few weeks.
 The villagers and her father-in-law appreciate her coaching Nirahu's nephew for an English test which he has so far consistently failed.
-Sona and Nirahu develop feelings for each other but never express it.
+Sona and Nirahua develop feelings for each other but never express it.

 Having become an integral part of Nirahu's family, Sona one day is surprised by the visit of her old boyfriend Tony, who discloses the reason for her marriage to her in-laws.
 Tony tries to force her to return to Mumbai, but she refuses.
-With the help of his goons, Tony tries to take her, Nirahu foils this.
+With the help of his goons, Tony tries to take her, Nirahua foils this.

-Later, in front of his family Nirahu accepts the divorce terms which he agreed with Sona while bringing her to his village six months ago.
+Later, in front of his family Nirahua accepts the divorce terms which he agreed with Sona while bringing her to his village six months ago.
 Since the tenure is completed he needs to divorce her and send her back to Mumbai.
 Nirahu, unaware of Sona's feelings for him takes her to the bus station.
 When he reaches his home drunk and depressed, he finds Sona in his room.
-Nirahu is surprised and believes it to be a dream.
-But Sona confesses her deep love for Nirahu and her wish to remain forever his wife.
-The movie ends with Nirahu and Sona's marriage.
+Nirahua is surprised and believes it to be a dream.
+But Sona confesses her deep love for Nirahua and her wish to remain forever his wife.
+The movie ends with Nirahua and Sona's marriage.